-Located in the state of Texas, Garland is a large city with a population of 234,810 residents.
+Garland is a big city located in the state of Texas.
+The city has a population of 234,810 people.
 Garland has a population density of 4,117 people per square mile.
 This would be considered well above the national population density level.
 More than a quarter of the residents of Garland identify themselves as Hispanic or Latino, and 36% of the population speak Spanish as their primary or secondary language.

-Using data and statistics Garland has received a livability score of 78/100.
-This score is ranked in the 91st percentile when compared to all other cities.
-Pack your bags!
-This is a very high score in comparison to other US cities.
-Living in Garland could be a great choice!
-This city is also ranked in the top 10 percentile of all cities across the USA.
-There are seven total categories that create the livability score.
-Garland ranks well for amenities (A-), cost of living (B-), education (B+) and housing (A-).
-Unfortunately for Garland, there are some categories for which it does not rank well, this includes: employment (D).
+Using data and statistics Garland has received a livability score of 73/100.
+This score is ranked in the 84th percentile when compared to all other cities.
+There are seven total categories that form the livability score.
+Garland ranks well for cost of living (A+) and housing (A+).

 |Average one way commute||28min||26min||26min|